 When it came to the meditation circle, the questions were never the same, but always equally bland.
 "What do you think of world peace?", "What was your favorite time in your life?"
 Nothing particularly thought-provoking or that far from the realm of beauty pageant quizzes came up.
 Every person who answered gave some highly histrionic reply as if their response was a type of humanity exam that they had to ace or be voted off of the island.
 I was ignored for the first couple of meditation circles.
 I am invisible to the self-indulgent.
 On the day that I was offered to answer the meditation question, I had skipped lunch because I was at the courthouse disputing a parking ticket- I lost by the way.
 It would be accurate to say that I was not in the mood to be in the class at all but went anyway out of stubbornness.
 Maybe it was the pissy expression on my face but my question was, "What would make you the happiest?"
 The social expectation was for me to answer with something like "For cancer to be cured" or "To stop climate change."
 Only I am an honest person and I answered how I felt at that moment which was to be happy if I had "a chicken sandwich."
 As soon as the words left my mouth I heard the room audibly gasp, mind you that all were vegans but me there.

 The class ended and when everyone was walking out I got a lot of angry stares.
 I went back after that one more time for the exercise, but the way the people around me acted, any onlookers would have thought that I had the plague or something equally terrible.
 The attitude that I encountered was as if the other attendees worried that I could contaminate them with my chicken sandwich eating ways.
 My presence was to them a gateway into voting for Trump and buying a Ford F150.
 Ironically in middle school, this might have upset me, but at my age, I knew that no one can make everyone happy and I moved on with ease.
-As for the yoga enthusiasts in an apocalyptic scenario, carrying a chicken sandwich for self-protection, it seems to scare them off if they get feisty.
+As for the yoga enthusiasts in an apocalyptic scenario, carry a chicken sandwich for self-protection, it seems to scare them off if they get feisty.